ismailsavran10/ML-Based-Intelligent-Firewall-System/README.md

 Machine Learning–based approaches overcome these limitations by learning from historical traffic data, enabling better generalization and improved detection performance.

-This project aims to demonstrate how Machine Learning can enhance firewall intelligence by integrating data-driven decision mechanisms into network security systems.
+This project aims to demonstrate how Machine Learning can enhance firewall intelligence by integrating data-driven decision mechanisms into network security systems
 ---
 🏗️ System Architecture (Conceptual)